 The months that preceded and succeeded the demonetisation are the ones that saw a huge amount of transactions in Dreamline, involving crores of rupees.

-In 2015-16, Boris Multitrading Private Limited merged with Derrpan Multi Trading Private limited.
-At the time, Dreamline Manpower had raised Rs 255 crore from the merged entity Derrpan Multi Trading Private Limited.
+In 2015-16, Boris Multitrading Private Limited merged with Hadara Multi trading Private Limited.
+At the time, in that year, Dreamline Manpower had raised Rs 255 crore from Boris Multitrading.
 It had also raised Rs 73 crore from Adit Infra Power Private Limited.

 Follow the trail